Skip to main content

 A GIF of a user filtering a Confluence database entries based their status

-Create filtered views to easily switch to
+Create and save filtered views

 A GIF of a user creating a new filtered view for their Confluence database